MediaComem/comem-archidep/ex/fibscale-deployment.md

 * The slowness is not caused by a lack of resources on the server (CPU, memory or I/O performance).

-> :books: These assumptions do not necessarily represent every real-world
+> :books: These assumptions do not necessarily represent a real-world scenario,
-> scenario, but since they are true for this exercise, it will allow us to
+> but since they are true for this exercise, it will allow us to perform scaling
-> perform scaling on our single server.
+> on our single server.

 If we have resources to spare on the server, and one instance of the FibScale application cannot serve enough users at the same time, let's **spin up more